Skip to content

 Deleting the Home folder registry key in Windows 11 File Explorer

-You may need to restart your computer for these changes to take effect.
+A quick restart might be needed to finalize these changes.
 Once finished, File Explorer will open to “This PC” or your chosen default folder instead of Home.

 Restore the Home Folder